daviskregers/notes/AWS/SQS/SQS Visibility Timeout.md

     - If you set too high (15 minutes) and consumer fails to process the message, you must wait a long time before processing the message again.
     - If you set too low (30 seconds) and consumer needs time to process the message (2 minutes), another consumer will receive the message will be processed more than once.
 - ChangeMessageVisibility API to change the visibility while processing a message.
-- DeleteMessage API to tell SQS the message was successfully procesed.
+- DeleteMessage API to tell SQS the message was successfully processed.